JohanLassen/ink/README.md

   - <a href="#21-peak-calling" id="toc-21-peak-calling">2.1 Peak Calling</a>
   - <a href="#22-parse-metadata" id="toc-22-parse-metadata">2.2 Parse
     metadata</a>
-  - <a href="#23-visualize-the-raw-data-before-normalization"
-    id="toc-23-visualize-the-raw-data-before-normalization">2.3 Visualize
-    the raw data before normalization</a>
-  - <a href="#24-normalization-and-data-cleaning"
+  - <a href="#23-normalization-and-data-cleaning"
-    id="toc-24-normalization-and-data-cleaning">2.4 Normalization and data
+    id="toc-23-normalization-and-data-cleaning">2.3 Normalization and data
     cleaning</a>
-  - <a href="#25-visualize-the-spectra-of-the-average-sample"
+  - <a href="#24-visualize-the-spectra-of-the-average-sample"
-    id="toc-25-visualize-the-spectra-of-the-average-sample">2.5 Visualize
+    id="toc-24-visualize-the-spectra-of-the-average-sample">2.4 Visualize
     the spectra of the average sample</a>
 - <a href="#3-unsupervised-machine-learning"
   id="toc-3-unsupervised-machine-learning">3 Unsupervised Machine
   Learning</a>
-  - <a href="#31-define-data-used-for-the-algorithms"
-    id="toc-31-define-data-used-for-the-algorithms">3.1 Define data used for
-    the algorithms</a>
-  - <a href="#32-colored-by-pen-brand" id="toc-32-colored-by-pen-brand">3.2
+  - <a href="#31-colored-by-pen-brand" id="toc-31-colored-by-pen-brand">3.1
     Colored by pen brand</a>
-  - <a href="#33-colored-by-time-since-deposition"
+  - <a href="#32-colored-by-time-since-deposition"
-    id="toc-33-colored-by-time-since-deposition">3.3 Colored by time since
+    id="toc-32-colored-by-time-since-deposition">3.2 Colored by time since
     deposition</a>
 - <a href="#4-supervised-machine-learning-of-ink-discrimination"
   id="toc-4-supervised-machine-learning-of-ink-discrimination">4
   Supervised Machine Learning of Ink Discrimination</a>
-  - <a href="#41-define-data-again-for-the-analysis"
-    id="toc-41-define-data-again-for-the-analysis">4.1 Define data (again)
-    for the analysis</a>
-  - <a href="#42-ink-discrimination-model"
+  - <a href="#41-ink-discrimination-model"
-    id="toc-42-ink-discrimination-model">4.2 Ink Discrimination Model</a>
+    id="toc-41-ink-discrimination-model">4.1 Ink Discrimination Model</a>
-  - <a href="#43-ink-discrimination-performance"
+  - <a href="#42-ink-discrimination-performance"
-    id="toc-43-ink-discrimination-performance">4.3 Ink Discrimination
+    id="toc-42-ink-discrimination-performance">4.2 Ink Discrimination
     Performance</a>
-  - <a href="#44-validation-data-predictions"
+  - <a href="#43-validation-data-predictions"
-    id="toc-44-validation-data-predictions">4.4 Validation Data
+    id="toc-43-validation-data-predictions">4.3 Validation Data
     Predictions</a>
+- <a href="#5-supervised-learning-of-pen-age"
+  id="toc-5-supervised-learning-of-pen-age">5 Supervised learning of pen age</a>
+  - <a href="#51-model-of-all-pens-together"
+    id="toc-51-model-of-all-pens-together">5.1 Model of all pens
+    together</a>
+  - <a href="#52-model-age-of-ink-in-individual-pens"
+    id="toc-52-model-age-of-ink-in-individual-pens">5.2 Model age of ink in
+    individual pens</a>
+  - <a href="#53-univariate-analysis-of-age-correlated-features-in-each-pen"
+    id="toc-53-univariate-analysis-of-age-correlated-features-in-each-pen">5.3
+    Univariate analysis of age correlated features in each pen</a>
-- <a href="#5-all-pen-regressions" id="toc-5-all-pen-regressions">5 All
+  - <a
-  pen regressions</a>
+    href="#54-principal-component-analysis-of-linear-trends-in-aging-ink-pen-1"
+    id="toc-54-principal-component-analysis-of-linear-trends-in-aging-ink-pen-1">5.4
+    Principal component analysis of linear trends in aging ink (pen 1)</a>

 # 1 Introduction